-The Soviet leadership obviously has a more sanguine view of its problems than we do.
-While their rhetoric reflects evident concern, there is no sense of mortal danger to the Soviet state.
-The gloomier projections of foreign observers, on the other hand, reflect a perception that Soviet problems are intractable and less optimism that the added manpower and energy resources the Soviets are counting on in the 1990s will reverse adverse economic trends.
+While the rhetoric of the Soviet leadership reflects concern, there is no sense of mortal danger to the Soviet state.
+The gloomier projections of foreign observers and dissident Soviet citizens, on the other hand, reflect a perception that Soviet problems are intractable and less optimism that the added manpower and energy resources the Soviets are counting on in the 1990s will reverse adverse economic trends.

-Even with a more negative assessment of Soviet economic and social difficulties, however, we believe that the strengths of the system-its control mechanisms, its economic power, the patriotism and passivity of its populace-will allow Soviet leaders to manage whatever internal pressures for systemic change (i.e., changes in basic philosophy or the nature of Communist party rule) are likely to develop over the next decade.
-The regime while facing important long-term vulnerabilities, does not, in our judgment, appear to be in imminent danger.
+Even with a more negative assessment of Soviet economic and social difficulties, however, we believe that in the next decade the strengths of the system - its control mechanisms, its economic power, and (despite growing restiveness) the patriotism and passivity of its populace - will almost certainly allow Soviet leaders to contain internal pressures that might result in changes of basic philosophy or the nature of Communist party rule.
+While the leadership will have to cope with important long-term vulnerabilities, it does not, in our judgment, appear to be faced with an imminent challenge to the stability of its rule.
 Preserving this stability, however, may ultimately require the regime to devote more attention and resources to its economic problems and to maintaining an acceptable standard of living rather than to foreign adventures or to continuing an expanding rate of military growth.

-While this assessment leads us to believe that the prospect for major systemic change in the next years is relatively low, the likelihood of policy shifts is much higher.
+While this assessment leads us to believe that the prospect for major systemic change in the next few years is relatively low, the likelihood of policy shifts is much higher, and some of these could set the scene for broader changes in the system over the long run.
 The immediate post-Brezhnev leadership will almost certainly make a more vigorous effort in the next 3-5 years to reverse the economic slowdown, and in the process alter sectoral and regional resource allocations, administrative structures, prices and incentives, and even tighten administrative controls.
 Toward the end of the decade and with the emergence of a new generation of leaders, more far-reaching solutions to this fundamental problem could emerge, involving perhaps much greater use of market forces, cuts in the growth rate for military spending or more repression.
-At the same time, any group of leaders almost certainly will continue to rely on military power as a key instrument of foreign policy and will seek to maintain its competitive strength vis-a-vis the United States.
-They are likely to count on Third World developments to provide new political and diplomatic opportunities as well.
+At the same time, any group of leaders almost certainly will continue to rely on military power as a key instrument of foreign policy and will seek to maintain its competitive strength vis-a-vis the United States. are likely to count on Third World developments to provide new political and diplomatic opportunities as well as openings for subversion.